 The syllabus quiz is required and is worth 5 points towards your final grade.
 The quiz is open book/open notes.
 Please check the course calendar for open and close due dates.
 There will be 5 questions on the quiz; each question is worth one point.
-You will have 20 minutes to complete the quiz, you must finish it once you start, and you must submit your answers by 11:55 pm on the due date (please consult the course calendar).
+There is no time limit, and you may re-take it as many times as you wish.
+Please submit your answers by 11:59 pm on the due date (please consult the course calendar).
 Your syllabus quiz is worth 5 points toward your final grade.